 This happens because toxins from medications are being stored in the fatty tissues to keep them away from our internal organs.
 Otherwise death could occur fast if our internal organs are infiltrated with toxins.

-The human body is a walking inflammatory response to its internal environmental conditions.
-We live with it for years without realizing there’s a bigger problem going on and the weight gain is a response to this stress and pain.
+Some people can live with it for years without realizing there’s a bigger problem going on because the weight gain is a response to this stress and the pain it is in.

 Stress is a cause also and definitely a factor to consider because it elevates hormones by initiating the flight and fight responses, putting the body’s immune system on higher levels of alert.